 1. What’s in the template?

-Deciding to launch a Google AdWords campaign is the easy part.
+Deciding to launch a Google Ads campaign is the easy part.
 It’s tougher to actually get it running.
 After brainstorming and researching keywords, you might be looking for reassurance that you’re investing in the right ones.
 Then, you’ve got to group them and write relevant eye-catching copy and bid competitively without losing too much of your budget.

 SpyFu’s multiple tools help PPC managers with all of these steps, but we realize that the project can feel daunting.
-That’s where these AdWords templates can help.
+That’s where these AdWords Templates can help.

 At SpyFu, we don’t run PPC campaigns for customers, but we do study millions of them and we’ve created PPC campaign templates from this data.
 All of that research and knowledge tells us that there are a few components we could fine-tune and put into production.